Aidenwebb/aidenwebb.github.io/blog/content/posts/2020-09-14-the-traps-and-dangers-of-unmanaged-incidents/index.md

 ## What can we do better? - Manage the incident

 It's 1 PM.
-James, Kirtsy, Ryan and Sam each finish a call with someone at the office, and each of their users are unable to access the network drives.
+James, Kirsty, Ryan and Sam each finish a call with someone at the office, and each of their users are unable to access the network drives.
 James and Kirsty each think that this is big enough to report to you, and do so.
 You ask if anyone else has seen the issue and Ryan and Sam each flag to you that they have spoken to users with the same issue.

 You get to work, each of your team members gives their ideas on where the problem might be.
 You ask each to investigate, test functionality and report back on what they find.